 content, stylistic devices, and rules of rhetoric and logic.

-the case of a telephone directory, for example, you know the
+the case of a dictionary, for example, you know the

 Using the guide words at the top of the page, you can locate the

 correct page quickly and being immediately to scan the